 This is so cute and creative!
 Easily sort your bills, junk mail, magazines, and more by following Beyond the Picket Fence’s explanations on how to make adorable DIY old book mail organizers!

 You can’t call your papers officially organized if you don’t have easy access to the most important ones in an emergency.
 Home Ready Home explains how to easily put together a grab and go binder that will kept your most vital papers organized and ready for any worst-case scenario!

 8. Color Coded Files

 A system that you could use instead of or in addition to the typical labeling method for organizing important documents is color coding.
 A Bowl Full of Lemons explains how to make your filing cabinet neat and organized with a handy color coded file organization system!
 You can find colorful hanging file folders on Amazon.

 9. Cloth Mail Sorter

 This is a cute paperwork storage idea!
 If you prefer to sew things, then you may like to make a mail sorter out of cloth!
 Bright and Blithe explains how to sew cute cloth mail sorters, and includes free printables to help you organize your sorters further!

 10. Home Management Binder

 A home management binder is critical to managing your home!
-It includes your important personal documents and other papers, like chore lists and menu plans.
-Make life easier and keep your papers more organized by following my tips for making a helpful home management binder!
+It’s a convenient spot to organize your important personal documents and other papers, like chore lists and menu plans.
+Make life easier and keep your personal papers more organized by following my tips for making a helpful home management binder!